 - Finally, station design.
 Rail stations used to be majestic structures and the centerpieces of cities.
 While Brightline doesn’t quite match the architecture of, say, Detroit’s Michigan Central, they do a good job of creating transparent, colorful stations that interact well their surrounding neighborhoods.
 Payment kiosks and boarding areas are also logically placed with good internal wayfinding.
 Customer experience at departure and arrival is just as important as the trains themselves.

 I wouldn’t call Brightline “high-speed” rail like their marketing materials tout.
-Service was interrupted on the way back from West Palm Beach due to train traffic, and several at-grade crossings slowed service down to a crawl, but as the nation’s first privately funded passenger rail service, this first phase of service does a very good job.
-It also serves as a model for future public sector transit expansions in an increasingly competitive market.
-While Brightline isn’t competing with Uber or Lyft because of the large distances between stations, other commuter rail and light rail projects are competing with them.
-This means public sector transit projects need to up their game and not take riders for granted anymore – just like Brightline is doing.
+Service was interrupted on the way back from West Palm Beach due to train traffic, and several at-grade crossings slowed service down to a crawl, but as the nation’s first privately funded passenger rail service in the modern era, this first phase of service does a very good job.
+It also serves as a model for future public sector transit expansions in an increasingly competitive market with Uber and Lyft siphoning some transit riders.